JDEE30/Jdee30.github.io/README.md

 This technology would be akin to how uber eats leverages google maps and some logistics to dispatch people to a users location.

+update: 08/08/2020
+I am currently working on making this website responsive in my spare time. updates are usually done on saturdays as they are my least busy day.